Ramu Kariat

-Ramu Kariat (1 February 1927 – 10 February 1979) was an Indian film director for almost three decades from the 1950s to the 1970s, who directed many acclaimed films in the Malayalam cinema.
+Ramu Kariat (1 February 1927 – 10 February 1979) was an Indian film director for almost three decades from the 1950s to the 1970s, who directed a number of acclaimed films in the Malayalam cinema.
 His noted films include Neelakkuyil (1954), Minnaminungu (1957), Mudiyanaya Puthran (1961), Moodupadam (1963) and the National Award winning Chemmeen (1966).

 Career

 He started his career through the Kerala People's Arts Club (K.P.A.C.), a leftist theatre group.
 He debuted in films by co-directing Thiramala (1953) with Vimal Kumar/P.R.S.
 Pillai and the path-breaking film Neelakkuyil in 1954 along with P. Bhaskaran.
 Neelakuyil was written by Uroob and starred Sathyan and Miss Kumari was a major commercial success.
 This film is considered as the first mature film in Malayalam due to the professional approach it had in direction, script, performances and music.
 Ramu Kariat's co-director of the film P. Bhaskaran and cameraman A. Vincent went on to have illustrious careers themselves.